gramener/gramex/gramex/apps/guide/tutorials/interactive_dashboards/2_creating_interactive_charts.md

 [TOC]

 In the [previous tutorial](./1_building_interactive_dashboards.md), we learnt how to use a FormHandler table to trigger changes in charts.
-However, this is only one part of the interactivity we want in our dashboard.
+However, this is only part of the interactivity we want in our dashboard.
 Note that the charts we had in the previous tutorial were not interactive by themselves, in that clicking on them does nothing.
 In this tutorial, we close the interactivity loop by making the charts trigger changes in the